Turquoise 2022 - 2023

 Homework:

 Maths: Maths homework will be set via Class DoJo on a Thursday to be completed by the following Wednesday.
 We ask for all children to continue to access Numbots online.
-Later on in Year 2, the children will also access TTRockstars to practice and improve instant recall of key multiplication facts.
+The children will also access TTRockstars to practice and improve instant recall of key multiplication facts.

 English: English homework includes reading and spellings.
 The children’s books will be changed every Thursday and we ask that the children engage frequently with Spelling Shed to practise their spellings.